 Findings from our field experiment indicate that viewing one's FICO Score influences financial behaviors.
-People who were randomly assigned to receive communications informing them that their score was available to view were less likely to have past-due credit accounts and were more likely to have at least one revolving credit account.
-These changes contributed to an overall increase in creditworthiness as measured by an increase in the FICO Score itself, an effect that largely persisted throughout the full two-year intervention.
+People who were randomly assigned to receive communications informing them that their score was available to view were less likely to have past-due credit accounts, which contributed to an overall increase in the FICO Score itself.
+These effects largely persisted throughout the full two-year intervention.
 Survey results provide evidence that people in the treatment group were less likely to overestimate their score relative to those in the control group, while providing no evidence of changes on other metrics such as general financial literacy or knowledge of which actions to take to improve one's creditworthiness.
 It is particularly encouraging that this intervention appears to spur positive behavior change among a relatively young population that is new to credit and may therefore yield long term benefits from immediate behavior change.
 Future work should examine how this research generalizes to the broader population.

 The FICO Score provides a single number that allows for easy tracking of a disparate set of actions related to creditworthiness.
-This personalized, quantified, dynamic measure allows individuals to monitor and track their progress over time, analogous to the role of a Fitbit in encouraging exercise (Cadmus-Bertram et al., 2015).
+This personalized, quantified, dynamic measure allows individuals to monitor and track their progress over time.
 This holistic financial metric may be particularly well suited for goal-setting.
 For example, a large body of literature documents goal-setting behavior in which people try to achieve a certain level of performance as a function of a numeric cue, such as a race finishing time or personal best score in a game (Anderson and Green, 2017; Locke and Latham, 2002; Markle et al., 2015; Pope and Simonsohn, 2011).
-However, these types of goals can only be set and managed when they are able to be tracked through a single number.
-Similar metrics that summarize a broad set of outcomes may be effective in other areas as well, such as promoting overall health scores to encourage better health habits or promoting overall efficiency scores to encourage better time management.
+However, these types of goals can best be set and managed when they are able to be quantified through a single number.21 Similar metrics that summarize a broad set of outcomes may be effective in other areas as well, such as promoting overall health scores to encourage better health habits or promoting overall efficiency scores to encourage better time management.